 - Attended applicable RTD Track ROW Access Permit meeting (held weekly for LRT, and weekly for CRT) to review work, schedule, and the need for flaggers.

 Contractors may not begin construction until all 4 steps above have been completed and until the appropriate RTD Rail Operations group has issued an approved LRT or CRT Access Permit.

 Email Light Rail related questions and completed updated Light Rail Access Permit Request forms to RailOpsPermits@rtd-denver.com, for Utility or any work in RTD ROW and/or crossing the RTD Light Rail Tracks (LRT).

-Email Commuter Rail related questions and completed updated Commuter Rail Access Permit Requests forms to firstname.lastname@example.org, for Utility or any work in RTD ROW and/or crossing the RTD Commuter Rail Tracks (CRT).
+Email Commuter Rail questions related to the EAGLE Rail corridors and completed updated RTDC-DTO Commuter Rail Access Permit Request forms to: email@example.com or firstname.lastname@example.org for Utility or any work in RTD ROW and/or crossing the RTD EAGLE corridor Commuter Rail Tracks (CRT-EAGLE).